The sound I was born with

 [Format] Hardcover

-[Title reading] I'm a good boy
+[Title reading] I'm a cute guy

 [Author/Editor] Tonori Kondo/Text, Kyosuke Chinai/Illustration